peter hanson's field guide to interesting film

 “Trash: The Graphic Genius of Xploitation Movie Posters.”
 Though the world is hardly suffering a shortage of coffee-table books filled with one-sheets, “Trash” is anything but disposable for those with a soft spot for the grindhouse era.
 Slim and inexpensive, the book is sleekly and unobtrusively designed, providing splashy transitional layouts and then letting the pictures do the talking.
 See softcore freeze frames on the garish ad for “Teen-Age Jailbait” (“She’s a one-way ticket…to hell”)!
 See worms slithering out of a skull to promote “Squirm” (“This was the night of the crawling terror”)!
 See Richard Roundtree swing a big stick, literally, as he hypes “Shaft in Africa” (“The brother man in the motherland”)!
 Elegant posters share spreads with raunchier one-sheets, capturing the provocative and flamboyant salesmanship that made anticipating many of these movies more fun than actually watching them.
 Slight but delectable, Jacques Boyreau’s 2002 gem is naughty and nice all at once.

 "The Traveling Executioner" (1970).
-Stacy Keach headlined a number of peculiar pictures during his regrettably brief run as a leading man in major features, and this pitch-black comedy-drama could be the oddest of them.
-As the title implies, Keach plays the owner of an electric chair who travels from prison to prison in the American South circa 1918, frying whomever needs frying.
-His character, Jonas Candide, is a poet or a schemer or both, soothing his "clients" with comforting tales about how death will transport them to the "fields of ambrosia," and running whatever scams occur to him when he decides he wants something.
+Stacy Keach toplined some peculiar movies during his regrettably brief run as a leading man in major films, and this pitch-black comedy-drama is perhaps the most audacious of the whole batch.
+As the title implies, Keach plays the owner of an electric chair.
+This fellow, colorfully named Jonas Candide, treks from prison to prison in the American South circa 1918, frying whomever needs frying.
+Jonas is a poet or a schemer or both, soothing his "clients" with comforting tales about how death will transport them to the "fields of ambrosia."
+He also runs outrageous scams whenever he encounters something he wants.
 Jonas gets thrown off his game when he's recruited to execute a beautiful woman (Marianna Hill), so he uses his considerable wiles to delay her demise.
 Keach's long monologues, particularly those delivered to convicts seated in his trusty chair, are spellbinding, and the whole enterprise is wonderfully inappropriate, so even though the movie suffers narrative and tonal drift in its midsection, weirdness carries the day.

 “Tribes” (1970).
 Back in the day when a strong telefilm could morph into an international theatrical release, “Tribes” made exactly that leap by capturing the culture clash between Greatest Generation grown-ups who believed in the Vietnam war and the counterculture youths poised to ship out to Saigon.
 TV stalwart Darren McGavin is effectively cast as the archetypal hard-driving drill instructor, and fleeting Me Decade star Jan-Michael Vincent gives a soulful performance as the hippie McGavin is expected to transform into a soldier.
 From the warbling folk-rock theme song to the gently trippy flashbacks Vincent experiences while doing yoga positions in his bunk, “Tribes” is permeated with unmistakable 1970s textures, but seen through modern eyes the effect is not retro-kitsch.
-Instead, the sheer 70s-ness of the movie underscores themes about a historical moment when traditional values were being supplanted by a more sophisticated, and unfortunately more cynical, idea of what it meant to be an American.
-These heavy ideas emerge organically in the gently crafted interaction of the two main characters, and while the movie’s sympathies obviously lie with the anguished peacenik, the filmmakers support their moral convictions by refusing to portray the drill sergeant as an automaton.
+Instead, the sheer '70s-ness of the movie underscores themes about a historical moment when traditional values were being supplanted by more complex notions of what it means to be American.
+These heavy ideas emerge organically in the gently crafted interaction of the two main characters, so while the movie’s sympathies obviously lie with the anguished peacenik, the filmmakers support their moral convictions by refusing to portray the drill sergeant as a one-note automaton.

 Trumbo, Dalton.
 Maverick, 1905-1976.
 Raising himself from humble beginnings with his ferocious work ethic and his dazzling wit, Trumbo was Hollywood's highest-paid writer in the World War II era, writing or cowriting the classics "Kitty Foyle" (1940) and "A Guy Named Joe" (1943).
 By that point, he had also written his immortal antiwar novel "Johnny Got His Gun."
-Then the anticommunist blacklist came, and Trumbo found himself unemployable because of his political integrity.
+Then the anticommunist blacklist came, and Trumbo found himself unemployable because of his political affiliations.
 He quickly undermined the witch hunt by penning "Roman Holiday" (1953) and other hits under pseudonyms, eventually scoring an Oscar for the family picture "The Brave One" in 1956.
 The resulting controversy helped shake the blacklist, and Trumbo walked back into the light in 1960, when his name appeared onscreen in "Spartacus" and "Exodus."
 A few more key credits followed, including the intense political drama "The Fixer" (1968) and Trumbo's experimental directorial effort "Johnny Got His Gun" (1970), the long-gestating adaptation of his book.
 By the time Trumbo's big-screen career ended with his work on 1973's "Papillon," his status as one of screenwriting's true legends was secure.
-(The 2007 documentary "Trumbo," combining vivid biographical material with vignettes of big-name actors reading Trumbo's famously loquacious letters, is highly recommended, although viewers should be prepared to endure a pair of fleeting appearances by the author of this guide.)
+The 2007 documentary "Trumbo," combining vivid biographical material with vignettes of big-name actors reading the great man's famously loquacious letters, is highly recommended, although viewers should be prepared to endure a pair of fleeting appearances by the author of this guide.
+Alas, the 2015 biopic "Trumbo," starring Bryan Cranston in the title role, is not recommended because of gross historical misrepresentations and a weakness for simplistic sentimentality.

 "25th Hour" (2002).
 Spike Lee sets aside the politics for this gripping character drama about a small-time dealer (Edward Norton) struggling through his last day of freedom before a seven-year jail term.
 Screenwriter David Benioff, working from his novel, uses flashbacks and narration to add layer upon layer to the story, which goes from dark to darker as the dealer settles old scores and faces the harsh reality of his circumstances.
 Norton gives one of his nerviest performances—his hateful monologue at the center of the film is a show-stopper combining Benioff's ballsy wordplay with Lee's in-your-face style—and it's a testament to his and the film's humanistic quality that we care what happens to Norton's character despite his reckless choices.
 Rosario Dawson does some of her strongest work as a girlfriend who may or may not have betrayed her man, while Philip Seymour Hoffman and Barry Pepper convey a spectrum of uncomfortable feelings as the dealer's best friends.
 Barreling along on bile, angst, and hubris, the movie never feels long despite its lengthy running time, because each sequence is more imaginative and daring than the last.